 'Well, I am happy to tell you that she fled.'
 The grin that spread across Bernike's face was the widest Dylis had ever seen her wear.
 'Tucked her tail between her legs and ran back to her master.'

 'How did you manage that?'
 Glaw asked, his jaw slack.

-Myrrine stepped in to the conversation as if she'd been a part of it from the start.
+Myrrine stepped into the conversation as if she'd been a part of it from the start.
 'We played a trick on her that she was not prepared for,' she signed, straightening up further and grinning like a loon.
-'We had Cato be our first.'
+'We had Cato be our First.'

 At Dylis blank look Glaw gave her arm a tug before signing: 'When the demons link their minds together to share thoughts they have to do it like a chain, one link being superior to the other.
-If Cato was their first it means he was the only one open to a hostile takeover.'
+If Cato was their first link it means he was the only one open to a hostile takeover.'

 'If I followed you correctly, your explanation about covers it,' Myrrine signed before Dylis could as much as blink or nod.
 'The thing about Cato's mind is that no one is welcome in there but he himself and Aculeo, on a good day.
-He was sick as a dog afterwards, poor man, but it worked like a charm.
+He was sick as a dog after, poor man, but it worked like a charm.
 You should have seen her face!'

 That caught Dylis' attention even more than the tale of victory in itself.
 'You saw her face?'

+'We did.'
 Aculeo braced himself against the tree he'd been leaning on and got up.
 The bracelet on his wrist, also made of braided leather, made the air around him quiver.
 'I got close enough to tear off her masks when she connected with Cato.'

 'I do not like that look on your face,' Vita signed.